chrisant996/clink/docs/clink.md

 To apply a color theme, run <code>clink config theme use <span class="arg">theme_name</span></code> which will apply the named theme and use it to replace color settings in the current Clink profile.
 Or set the `CLINK_COLORTHEME` environment variable to the name or full path and filename of a .clinktheme file.
 The environment variable causes the named theme to override color settings from the profile's settings file, which allows multiple concurrent Clink sessions to use different color themes.

 To list available color themes, run <code>clink config theme list</code>.
-Clink looks for *.clinktheme files in a `themes\` subdirectory under each Clink includes a few theme files, and you can find more shared online by Clink users.
+Clink includes a few theme files, and you can find more shared online by Clink users.
 One place to find more color themes for Clink is the [clink-themes](https://github.com/chrisant996/clink-themes) repo.

 To show a demo of a what a color theme will look like, run <code>clink config theme show <span class="arg">theme_name</span></code>.